“What if we only raise half of what we planned?”

-It sounds straightforward.
-But in a spreadsheet, answering it means duplicating your entire model, changing the funding round, adjusting the downstream hiring plan, recalculating runway, and then trying to compare two 14-tab spreadsheets side by side.
+These are the questions that shape a startup’s trajectory.
+But in a spreadsheet, answering any of them means duplicating your entire model, changing the numbers, recalculating runway, and then trying to compare two 14-tab spreadsheets side by side.
 Most founders either skip the exercise or do it in their head, which is worse.

 Burncast now supports scenario modeling as a core feature.
+A scenario is an alternative version of your financial model where you change a few assumptions and see how the numbers play out differently.
+Instead of one plan, you maintain several, and compare them.
 And it works differently from copying a spreadsheet.

-Burncast uses delta-based scenarios.
+Burncast uses difference-based scenarios.
 A scenario only stores what’s different from your base plan.
 Everything else stays linked.

-That’s all the scenario contains – those two deltas.
-Revenue growth, expense assumptions, other team hires, everything else comes from your base plan.
-If you later update your base plan’s revenue growth from 15% to 12%, the conservative scenario automatically reflects that change.
-You don’t touch it.
+That’s all the scenario contains, those deltas.
+Costs, churn rate, pricing, everything else comes from the base plan.
+If Petal later updates their base churn rate from 3% to 5%, the Strong Seed scenario automatically reflects that change.
+No manual sync needed.

 Side-by-side comparison

 A scenario isn’t useful unless you can see how it compares.
-Burncast shows scenario differences in two ways.
+Burncast shows each scenario’s dashboard with its own KPIs, so you can switch between them instantly.

 Why scenarios matter more than you think